THE TRAINING OF PI HELPERS, ASSISTANTS & TRAINERS (2017)

 - the ability to communicate as an individual teacher or as a spokesman of the whole group,

-- the capacity to lecture with knowledge,
+- the capacity to lecture with knowledge, order and clarity

 (2) Continuing Professional Support for Trainer